internetgho5t/jsPOST/README.md

 I already mentioned this at the top of this README but this is not intended for use with any sensitive data.
 The POST method exists for a reason; to send data securely to the backend, so using this for sensitive data defeats the purpose.
 It would be almost as insecure as using the GET method.

 I especially want to warn about this because this creates variables in an inline `<script>` tag in your html document head.
-Be careful folks.